bamarni/dockness/README.md

 Here again, it will depend on your Linux distribution.
-We'll take as example [Systemd](https://freedesktop.org/wiki/Software/systemd/), which is nowadays the default init system in Ubuntu/Debian.
+We'll take as example [Systemd](https://freedesktop.org/wiki/Software/systemd/), which is nowadays the default init system in most distributions.

 Create the following file at `/etc/systemd/system/dockness.service`:

-    TODO
+    [Unit]
+    Description=Dockness

+    [Service]
+    ExecStart=/path/to/dockness -port 10053

+    [Install]
+    WantedBy=multi-user.target